TemKaa1337/sudoku-solver/README.md

 This is my first ever code written in go :)

 First of all you need to put json file with source sudoku to `{project_path}/source/sudoku.json`.
-Run:
+Then run:
 ```shell
 make docker-up
 make docker-go-cli